manoharahk/TizenRT/os/fs/smartfs/README.txt

   in the underlying MTD drivers is SUBSECTOR_ERASE and BYTE_WRITE.
 Most flash devices have a 32K to 128K Erase block size, but some of them have a smaller erase size available also.
-Vendors have different names for the smaller erase size; In the TinyAra MTD layer it is called SUBSECTOR_ERASE.
+Vendors have different names for the smaller erase size; In the TizenRT MTD layer it is called SUBSECTOR_ERASE.
 For FLASH devices that support the smaller erase size, this configuration item can be added to the underlying MTD driver, and SMART will use it.
 As of the writing of this README, only the